 But is there a more important Kamui?
 In “I Got Rhythm,” Toriko accuses Sundance Shot of being the new incarnation of Uehara Kamui.
 Shot does identify himself as an assassin, one link to Kamui.
 He claims to obey ideology even against his own self-interest, like Format Kamui.
 Also like Kamui, the “facts” of his role in the story are hidden behind a “truth” the player learns near the ending: Shot is not, in fact, the terrorist Sumio is trying to thwart.
 Instead, he is repeatedly preventing his homeland, Lospass Island, from exploding due to the actions of the actual terrorist, the ELBOW agent Edo.
 Complicating this explanation, in “Pavane pour une infante défunte,” Shot claims he, himself, is the bomb, unable to escape a cycle of daily, literal self-destruction and then regeneration through the eye’s power, mirroring the broader “cycle of crime, dehumanization and death” that entraps Kamui and, by metaphor, all common people in modern society.

-Another link between Shot and Kamui that he may have a silver eye.
-Initially, Shot seems to have obtained one of the two silver eyes from Uminosuke’s corpse: Tokio indicates there are two people with a silver eye present on Lospass Island and also visibly has one of them.
-Shot’s portrait in The Silver Case (below) lacks an eyepatch, but in Flower, Sun, and Rain he conspicuously wears one over his left eye.
+Also linking Shot to Kamui is that he may have a silver eye.
+The initial implication is that Shot has obtained one of the two silver eyes from Uminosuke’s corpse: Tokio visibly has a silver eye and indicates there are two people with a silver eye present on Lospass Island.
+Shot’s portrait in The Silver Case (below) lacks an eyepatch, but in Flower, Sun, and Rain he conspicuously wears one over his left eye, implying he is hiding his acquisition.

 In “Welcome to the ‘Flower, Sun, and Rain,’” Sumio is able to jack his computer-puzzle-solving device, Catherine, into Peter Bocchwinkur’s eye, which might hint that Peter is another candidate for an heir to Uminosuke’s treasure.
 However, given that Peter is later revealed to be Kusabi wearing a full-body suit, the false eye is presumably just part of the costume.
 In the ending, Sumio plugs Catherine into his own removable eye, implying, somehow, that he himself has the silver eye!
 But even if Shot has a silver eye, this does not mean he is Kamui/Ayame.
 Uminosuke, the leader of the old men, has silver eyes yet is the antithesis of Kamui.
 Additionally, Shot may not have a silver eye at all: Tokio’s explanation for the time loop phenomenon is that there are two silver eyes in conflict on Lospass Island, but the twist ending reveals that, in fact, there was no time loop but instead Sumio’s memories transferring through successive clone bodies.